Analysis | Ron Johnson’s unscientific use of vaccine and death data

 “He is simply saying we need to take the VAERS findings seriously and research what is going on,” Johnson spokeswoman Alexa Henning said.
 “It is a statement of fact that there are over 3,000 reports of deaths in VAERS among people who received a covid vaccine.
 The reason he is concerned is that this is in contrast to the last five flu seasons, over the course of which there have been 119 reports of deaths to VAERS among people who received a seasonal flu vaccine.”

-U.S. officials focused on getting covid-19 vaccines first to the most vulnerable populations, such as elderly people in nursing homes or assisted-living facilities.
+U.S. officials focused on getting coronavirus vaccines first to the most vulnerable populations, such as elderly people in nursing homes or assisted-living facilities.
 That’s another factor to consider when analyzing the VAERS data.

 “Someone who’s in assisted living or a nursing home is there because they’re compromised in at least one major way, and sometimes multiple major ways,” Braun said.